• facebook

 NOTE

-You can get the complete path of the Solution package on the Solution Management of Central Administration page.
+You can get the complete path of the Solution package at the Solution Management of Central Administration page.

 Conclusion